rogerthat-be/typeorm-seeding/README.md

 ## Introduction

-Isn't it exhausting to create some sample data for your database, well this time is over!
+Isn't it exhausting to create some sample data for your database?
+Well this time is over!

 How does it work?
 Just create a entity factory and/or seed script.